-New state of the art: innovative speed testing device
+New state of the art: innovative speed monitoring system

 In cooperation with Austria’s largest infrastructure operator, we have developed a new type of system for point-by-point train control.
 The Frauscher wheel sensor used as a measuring device provides a safe, robust solution.
 There are now over 800 systems in use nationwide.

 The ZGP has been in successful use by the Austrian Federal Railways (ÖBB) for over 10 years.
 In the meantime, more than 800 units have been permanently installed on the tracks.
 In order to be able to monitor the individual speed testing devices at all times and to minimise maintenance outlay, ÖBB uses the analysis tool developed by ZÖLLNER, which bundles all information (device status, measurement data, fault messages) centrally and independently of location.

 How was the task solved?

 Together with the ÖBB, we revolutionised the concept for selective train control to the extent that the new state of the art made the switch-on and switch-off solenoid obsolete.
 Due to its compact design, the speed testing device can use a single sensor for detection and measurement while still complying with the current standards.
 Moreover, fault reporting has been significantly optimised and operations have been made more efficient with increased safety.

 How did the project go?

 After development was completed, the system was integrated into the Austrian route network in an initial large-scale roll-out.
 At the same time, training courses were conducted throughout Germany by ZÖLLNER personnel.
 To date, ÖBB is highly satisfied with the result and continues to rely on ZGP when it comes to selective train control.